Policy Number: V-2

 Purpose

 The Commonwealth of Virginia and Virginia Western Community College (VWCC) are committed to creating and maintaining an environment that is free from disruptive, threatening, and violent behavior.
 VWCC will not ignore, condone, or tolerate disruptive, threatening, or violent behavior by any member of the VWCC community or by unaffiliated visitors or third parties.
 Faculty, staff, and students engaging in such behavior will be subject to appropriate disciplinary procedures, up to and including dismissal, under Policy 1.60, Standards of Conduct, Section 3 of the Virginia Community College System (VCCS) Policy Manual, and Student Policies.
 Criminal charges will apply if appropriate.
-Actions by third parties may be addressed by a police officer and may include others entities.
+Actions by third parties may be addressed by a police officer and may include other entities.
 VWCC will thoroughly and properly investigate any complaint of violence, threat of violence, or any infractions of this policy.

 Definitions